ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 IOAM can run in two modes End-to-End (E2E) and Hop-by-Hop (HbH).
 In E2E mode, only the encapsulating and decapsulating nodes will process IOAM data fields.
-In HbH mode, the encapsulating and decapsulating nodes as well as intermediate nodes process IOAM data fields.
+In HbH mode, the encapsulating and decapsulating nodes as well as intermediate IOAM-capable nodes process IOAM data fields.

 The IOAM data fields are defined in {{?I-D.ietf-ippm-ioam-data}}, and can be used for various use-cases of OAM and PM.